I am thinking of keeping it indoors. Is that ok?

 One of the most important considerations for an indoor cat is how you are going to occupy it 24 hours a day.
 Of course cats are famous for their desire to sleep and it is certainly true that most cats will be happy to rest while owners are away, spending many an hour sleeping in a warm or sunny spot.
 However, indoor cats do need access to activity that will stimulate both their mind and their body and provide the exercise that they would naturally engage in if they were out and about.

-Cat aerobic centres offer climbing, hiding and playing opportunities and can be ideal for indoor cats.
+Cat towers offer climbing, hiding and playing opportunities and can be ideal for indoor cats.
 Also consider a variety of self-play toys, and new items to explore during times when you are not available to play with your cat.
 Scratching posts are also essential.

 Why does my cat need to hunt when I feed him/her so well?